openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsManualSGX1Prereqs.md

 ## Intel SGX Platform Software for Windows (PSW) v2.2

-The PSW should be installed automatically on Windows 10 version 1709 or newer, or on a Windows Server 2016 image for an Azure ConfidentialCompute VM.
+The PSW should be installed automatically on a Windows Server 2016 image for an Azure ConfidentialCompute VM.
 You can verify that is the case on the command line as follows:

 ```cmd
 sc query aesmservice